 From lectures, tutorials and all those other academic entities

 At university, you’ll start to not take information at face value and instead question its validity, assumptions and biases.
 You’ll learn how to critically assess the information, read between the lines, and use it for your argument.
 You’ll also learn to research, investigate and find things out for yourself.

 How to think on your feet

-Blagging your way through tutorials, especially in first year when you are learning about lots of different and new subjects, is something you’ll be a master at by the end of your three years.
+Blagging your way through tutorials, especially in the first year when you are learning about lots of different and new subjects, is something you’ll be a master at by the end of your three years.
 You might find you’ve not had enough time to read all those papers for a tutorial, but you’ll soon learn how to get through.

 How to read and write

 Skim reading long and often laborious books to find the information you are looking for is a brilliant skill you’ll pick up.
-You’ll also learn how to make sentences and the point you want to put across longer than it actually needs to be for that all important 2,000 word count when you run out of things to say.
+You’ll also learn how to make sentences and the point you want to put across longer than it actually needs to be for that all-important 2,000 words count when you run out of things to say.
 University often uses academic papers to support lectures and having read thousands of these you’ll soon pick up how to write for a specific, often academic, audience.

 What you are interested in

 There are lots of different topics you’ll be given at uni, and you won’t enjoy learning about all of them.
 Some you’ll hate and some you’ll love.
 You’ll learn what you’d like to find out more about, and how to get through those tortuous revising sessions for a topic you couldn’t care less about.